LordAlucard90/Angular-Tutorial/12 - Course Project/reame.md

 ## Directives Deep Dive

-It is possile to create a directive using:
+It is possible to create a directive using:
 ```bash
 ng generate directive directive-name
 # or
 ng g d directive-name
 ```
-In order to create a directive to open and closa the dropdowns the typescript code is:
+In order to create a directive to open and close the drop-downs the typescript code is:
 ```typescript
 export class DropdownDirective {